CycloneDX/sbom-utility/docs/custom-examples.md

     "properties": [
       {
         "name": "urn:example.com:disclaimer",
-        "value": "This SBOM is current as of the date it was generated and is subject to change."
+        "value": "This SBOM is current as of date of the software component's release."
       },
       {
         "name": "urn:example.com:classification",